-Operational Support We work very closely with Manchester and Salford’s public agencies to make sure that the city centre is working as effectively as possible.
-We advise our members on anything that...
+Operational and Security Services CityCo and Manchester BID work very closely with Manchester and Salford's public agencies to make sure the city centre is working as effectively as possible and we are raising standards....

 In a changing city and in a challenging times, it is always worth reviewing emergency plans and business continuity practices in the event of emergencies.